 The Let’s Fix Fashion project focuses on encouraging students to think deeper about the clothes they wear.

 Who can apply?

-The Green-Schools Let’s Fix Fashion Project is open to students in schools that are actively working on the Green-Schools Global Citizenship themes.
-The project is currently full this school year but lots of useful information and tips on sustainable fashion will be promoted on this page for those schools that didn’t get a spot.
+The Green-Schools Let’s Fix Fashion Project is open to students in schools that are actively working on the Green-Schools Global Citizenship themes or Litter and Waste theme.
+The project is currently accepting applications for this school year and we would love to hear from you!

 Is the programme only for people interested in fashion?

 No, this programme is open to anyone who is interested in finding out about the negative impacts of the fashion industry on our planet, and what we can do to slow down fashion: create less waste, use more sustainable materials, improve working conditions etc. We welcome those who are passionate about creating change!